 If you know of a facility interested in providing clinical rotations for speech-language pathology students, please contact Director of Clinical Education Christine Vining, PhD, at firstname.lastname@example.org.

 In the post-professional AuD program, the highly focused coursework taught by expert faculty from across the nation provides the most relevant and up-to-date education.
-Over the past 15 years, the more than 3000 ATSU Audiology alumni from the post-professional online program have enhanced their patient care and professional standing.
-Many of these doctor of audiology alumni have taken on new leadership roles, started new practices, or added new skills to their daily clinical routine.
-Many also now serve as clinical preceptors for the entry level AuD students, helping the next generation of audiologists to apply and refine their clinical skills and critical thinking abilities.
+Over the past 22 years, more than 3,500 ATSU Audiology alumni have enhanced their patient care and professional standing.
+Many of these doctor of audiology alumni have taken on leadership roles, started clinical practices, or added new skills to their daily clinical routine.
+Many also now serve as clinical preceptors for AuD students, helping the next generation of audiologists to apply and refine their clinical skills and critical thinking abilities.

-A strong and supportive network of AuD alumni, the high quality AuD coursework and excellent overall clinical education, along with an unmatched dedication to business training and community service, create a challenging and rewarding AuD program experience for ATSU audiology students, ensuring that ATSU AuD graduates have the highest caliber, well-rounded preparation.
+Through a strong and supportive network of AuD alumni and high-quality AuD coursework, the audiology degrees at ATSU offer excellent clinical education with an unmatched dedication to business training and community service.
+The AuD program is challenging and rewarding, ensuring that ATSU AuD graduates have the highest caliber, well-rounded preparation.